Programs

 ELLEN POTTER RESEARCH CONNECTIONS FOR TEACHERS SYMPOSIUM

-Teachers are invited to hear from Salk faculty and researchers in a seminar environment, then collaborate with colleagues to apply what they have learned to create Next Generation Science Standards aligned lesson plans applicable to their classrooms.
+Southern California teachers and educators are invited to hear from Salk faculty and researchers in a seminar environment, then collaborate with colleagues to apply what they have learned to create Next Generation Science Standards aligned lesson plans applicable to their classrooms.

-MARCH OF DIMES HIGH SCHOOL SCIENCE DAY
+HIGH SCHOOL SCIENCE DAY

 Once a year, the Salk Institute opens its doors to hundreds of students and their teachers for an extraordinary day designed to ignite interest in life sciences and illuminate the pathways to scientific research careers.
 The event features Salk scientists sharing stories of their work life, lab tours and the opportunity to participate in current scientific experiments.